jgkramer/jgkramer.github.io/_drafts/2022-11-15-Statewide_Usage.md

 ### You Wanted to See Alaska and Florida

-As we'll see, most U.S. states have electricity consumption seasonality akin to Nevada and Connecticut: winter peak from some heating, summer peak from air conditioning, and spring/fall low points where there is little HVAC needed one way or the other.
+Most U.S. states have electricity consumption seasonality akin to Nevada and Connecticut: winter peak from some heating, summer peak from air conditioning, and spring/fall low points where there is little HVAC needed one way or the other.
 This is not true for Alaska and Florida:

 ![image](/assets/images/post3_FLandAK_line.png)